-We've currently reviewed four Bose soundbars.
+We've currently reviewed five Bose soundbars.
 Bose is an audio-centric brand that focuses on creating premium-feeling, well-built products that are just as sturdy as they are sleek-looking.
 While they may lack in audio customization, their balanced and neutral sound reproduction makes their soundbars relatively easy and simple to use.
 Although we've only tested these soundbars on their own, we have plans to eventually retest them with their full setups.

 The best small Bose soundbar that we've tested is the Bose TV Speaker.
 This compact 2.0 setup is sturdy and well-built, and it can easily fit between the legs of most TVs.
 It has Optical and HDMI ARC ports that make it easy to connect this soundbar to your TV, and you can also stream content to the bar from your phone or tablet using a Bluetooth connection.
 Its sound profile is quite neutral, and its balanced mid-range helps to reproduce dialogue and vocals clearly and accurately.
 There's even a dialogue enhancement feature to help make voices in your favorite podcasts and TV shows sound more clear and crisp.

 Unfortunately, this 2.0 soundbar doesn't support Atmos content, which may be disappointing for avid movie fans.
 It also lacks a lot of sound customization features, including an EQ or an auto-volume mode.
-It doesn't get very loud, and when it's played a max volume, there's a lot of compression artifacts, so it's not the best choice to use during a crowded party.
+It doesn't get very loud, and when it's played at max volume, there's a lot of compression artifacts, so it's not the best choice to use during a crowded party.
 That said, if you don't have a lot of space but still want an upgrade over your TV speakers, the Bose TV Speaker is a solid choice.

 Bose makes well-built and neutral-sounding soundbars.
 They tend to be very straightforward to use, and some of their setups are easily upgradable.
-However, due to their simple design, they don't have as many sound enhancement features as other brands and they lack HDMI In ports.
+However, due to their simple design, they don't have as many sound enhancement features as other brands, and they lack HDMI In ports.
 That said, Bose still provides a solid sound experience right out-of-the-box, which is great for those who don't like to tinker with their settings too much.

 Bose is a well-known brand that focuses on well-built, premium-feeling audio products that can reproduce a balanced and neutral sound out-of-the-box.
 While their soundbars are a little lackluster, especially compared to brands that offer more of a variety of setups, they still have a sound suited for most audio content, and most of their setups can be upgraded down the line.
-They're a good choice for those who want something simple, yet sturdy in design without sacrificing audio quality.
+They're a good choice for those who want something simple yet sturdy in design without sacrificing audio quality.